 As the winter season approaches, it’s essential to take some time to sort through last year’s outerwear.
 Winter coats may be worn or damaged, and kids often outgrow the coats from the previous year or the style might be outdated.
 Start sorting and decide if your winter outerwear wardrobe needs an upgrade.
+Here are our top tips on how to clear out your old coats this winter.

 Sorting through winter gear from last year, even if you are doing it for an entire family, can be an easy task if you get organized before you begin.
 Get three boxes or bags and label each one–one for donations, one for items you’ll keep, and a third for items that are in bad condition and need to be tossed.
 Next, gather all the winter coats and gear and have it in baskets or plastic totes in front of you.
 Even if your main focus is on the coats, it can be helpful to sort through other items, like boots, hats, and gloves, to make sure you are ready to go before the temperatures plummet.
 Set aside enough time to make sure you can look at each coat carefully.
 This is a great task to tackle over the weekend.